magland/fsbucket/README.md

 The PUT operation is used to upload files, and is very similar to the GET operation.
 It validates the request signature and the safety of the requested path before proceeding.
 Importantly, if the file already exists, it will NOT be overwritten, and the request will fail.
+The exception being when the file name starts with an underscore "_".

 The format of the request URL is: